u-d-ash/Bloggo/content/konton/index.md

 The sun doesn't care whether the grass appreciates its rays, it just keeps on shining. <br>
 </i><b>- Ethan Hawke </b></p>

-<p><i>We are in this world, just to give, be kind and spread love and positivity while we are here.
-There's nothing to gain off anyone; greed has no place.</i></p>

 {{</ spoiler >}}

 <h6> 15/02, 2150 hrs</h6>